|

 The

-double alabaster tomb in the Church is that of Gervase Teverey
+double alabaster tomb in the Church is that of Gervase

+in Leicestershire.
 He was the last of the family.

 The

-tomb and its superstructure originally stood against the south
+tomb and its superstructure originally stood against the

-removed in 1877 in order, apparently, to provide some three
+and unnecessarily removed in 1877 in order, apparently,

-additional seats, to its present position across the eastern
+to provide some three additional seats, to its present

-end of the north aisle.
+position across the eastern end of the north aisle.

 This

-portion of the tomb shows indications that the removal and re-construction
+portion of the tomb shows indications that the removal

-were carelessly carried out, and has suffered from its hard
+and re-construction were carelessly carried out, and has

-usage accordingly.
-The superstructure with its shield of arms
+with its shield of arms and long Latin inscription still

-and long Latin inscription still remains in its original position.
+remains in its original position.

 The

-effigies bear distinct traces of having been painted: the Squire's
+effigies bear distinct traces of having been painted:

-having disappeared in his day), and he wears plate armour back
+large crested helmet having disappeared in his day), and

-and front, with broad taces and arm guards, whilst his lower
+and arm guards, whilst his lower limbs are equipped in

-limbs are equipped in large riding boots.
-His costume is later
+large riding boots.
+His costume is later than that of

-is on the right side of her husband, and is represented in a
+the right side of her husband, and is represented in a

 long, loose robe, with a frill round her neck and wrists.